ChrisLTD/vim_config/README.md

 3. Unzip Inconsolata-dz.otf.zip, and install the font

 ## Additional files
-The html transformation commands at the bottom of the vimrc file require scripts you can find at: GITHUB LINK TO SCRIPTS HERE
+The html transformation commands at the bottom of the vimrc file require scripts you can find in [my Scripts repository](http://github.com/ChrisLTD/shell_scripts).
+Those scripts should be installed in your ~/Scripts/ directory.

 ## Thanks to...
 * David Zhou for [Inconsolata-dz](http://nodnod.net/2009/feb/12/adding-straight-single-and-double-quotes-inconsola/)